-- Other health cash plan companies – there are other companies that list hypnotherapy as a treatment available for reimbursement on their health cash plans.
-These include PMI Health group and SMP Healthcare.
+- Other health cash plan companies – there are other companies that list hypnotherapy as a treatment available for reimbursement on their health cash plans e.g. SMP Healthcare.
 Other companies may not list hypnotherapy as a therapy available for reimbursement, but may consider it on a case by case basis when an application is made.
 To be eligible for reimbursement for hypnotherapy, your condition must usually be at an acute stage and referred by your GP or company medical representative.

 Funding for your hypnotherapy treatment: what conditions can be treated?